MAGANER/perplexityai/README.md

 # perplexityai
 A python api to use labs.perplexity.ai

+#NOTE:
+This stopped working due to Javascript/Bot checks after they moved to Cloudflare.<br>
+For a working version using Selenium see: https://github.com/ShaneOss/perplexitylabs/

 # Usage
 You can just import the Perplexity class and use it like this:
 ```python